 Can I get a Suits Me Account with a CCJ?

 If you’ve received a CCJ and are wanting to try and rebuilt your credit score, a Suits Me account may be a suitable option.
 Although most high street banks will be reluctant to let you open a bank account with them, at Suits Me we don’t check your credit record – so if you’ve got a CCJ or have been through bankruptcy, it doesn’t matter to us – we accept 99.8% of all applicants.

-Your current account will come with a wide range of banking features that you can use to manage your money, including: a debit card, online banking, mobile banking app, the ability to set up direct debits and standing orders (which if paid on time, will help to increase your credit score), IBAN number to make international payments and an exclusive cashback reward programme.
+Your current account will come with a wide range of banking features that you can use to manage your money, including: a debit card, online banking, mobile banking app, the ability to set up direct debits and standing orders (which if paid on time, will help to increase your credit score), UK bank transfers (international transfers are available via a partner in the Suits Me app) and an exclusive cashback reward programme.